World Calendar Proposal modified a 364-Day Calendar Year to become

 lunar month for 354 days to approximate the lunar year.

-Subtraction yields 11 days of lunar/solar separation time
+yields 11 days of lunar/solar separation time between the lunar

-the staple for lunar/solar calendars.
-During 19 years, 11 days
+lunar/solar calendars.
+During 19 years, 11 days of lunar/solar

-of lunar/solar separation time every year multiply this
+separation time every year multiply this division between lunar

-and festival periods such as Rosh Hashanah, Passover, Yom
+calendar.
+Sabbath days and festival periods such as Rosh

 The Jewish Calendar is the most widely known lunar/solar

-Jewish Calendar applies the oldest calendar mechanics in
+Calendar applies the oldest calendar mechanics in existence.

-existence.
-The approximated 209 days of lunar/solar separation

-time were accumulated through close observation of the moon,

-sun, and stars during a 19 year cycle.
-These extra 209 days

-are divided into seven intercalary months to reinforce the

-month is inserted seven different times during 19 years.
 The

+approximated 209 days of lunar/solar separation time were

+accumulated through close observation of the moon, sun, and

+stars during a 19 year cycle.
+These extra 209 days are divided

+into seven intercalary months to reinforce the sacred seven day

-Veador month, or second Adar, is added every two or three
+seven different times during 19 years.
+The Veador month, or

+second Adar, is added every two or three years.

 Calendar Proposal.
 Worldsday and World's Leap Day are exactly